 Why Completists Flocked to Jimi Hendrix’s Second Posthumous LP, ‘Rainbow Bridge’

-Soundgarden, despite forming all the way back in 1984, would be the last of the so-called "big four" grunge bands to enjoy their just desserts.
+Despite forming all the way back in 1984, they were the last of the so-called "big four" grunge bands to break.

 50 Disturbing Songs That People Love

 You may be surprised by the disturbing nature of some of the songs you've been singing along to for years!